Differential Geometric Aspects of Causal Structures

-This article in concerned with causal structures, which are defined as a field of tangentially non-degenerate projective hypersurfaces in the projectivized tangent bundle of a manifold.
+\Abstract{This article is concerned with causal structures, which are defined as a field of tangentially non-degenerate projective hypersurfaces in the projectivized tangent bundle of a manifold.
 The local equivalence problem of causal structures on manifolds of dimension at least four is solved using Cartan's method of equivalence, leading to an $\{e\}$-structure over some principal bundle.
-It is shown that these structures correspond to parabolic geometries of type $(D_n,P_{1,2})$ and $(B_n,P_{1,2})$ when $n\geq 4$ and $(D_3,P_{1,2,3}).$ The essential local invariants are determined and interpreted geometrically.
-Several special classes of causal structures are considered including those that are a lift of pseudo-conformal structures and those referred to as causal structures with vanishing \wsf curvature.
-A rigidity theorem for causal structures of vanishing \wsf curvature over compact manifolds is obtained.
-A notion of half-flatness is defined for four dimensional causal structures whose null cones are ruled projective surfaces, which generalizes the notion of half-flat conformal structures of split signature.
-A twistorial construction for causal structures with vanishing \wsf curvature is given.
-Finally, the unique causal structure of split signature in dimension four with submaximal symmetry which does not descend to a pseudo-conformal structure is introduced.
+It is shown that these structures correspond to parabolic geomet\-ries of type $(D_n,P_{1,2})$ and $(B_{n-1},P_{1,2})$, when $n\geq 4$, and $(D_3,P_{1,2,3})$.
+The essential local invariants are determined and interpreted geometrically.
+Several special classes of causal structures are considered including those that are a lift of pseudo-conformal structures and those referred to as causal structures with vanishing \textsc{Wsf} curvature.
+A twistorial construction for causal structures with vanishing \textsc{Wsf} curvature is given. }